fotmjay/AzeroMessage/README.md

 ### Back-End

+Full list of API commands available in the [backend readme](https://github.com/fotmjay/AzeroMessageBackend).

 The database is currently hosted on MongoDB (NoSQL).
 The .env file will be missing when you clone the repo.

 Create it in `./src/config/.env`: